 - Ways to deliver a standardized one-day FLIP IT training, or a series of five workshops

 2 day Train-the-Trainer session available.
 Keynote sessions and a 1-Day FLIP IT Training for staff is also available.

-On-line learning modules on FLIP IT is also now available!
+Online learning modules on FLIP IT are also now available!
 Click here for more information.